elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-carbon-dioxide-function-as-a-greenhouse-gas-and-what-is-its-impact-on-earths-temperature-and-climate-change.md

 score: -1.0
 related_article1:
     id: 170413
+    title: >-
-    title: What are the sources of atmospheric carbon, and how do they impact climate?
+        What are the sources of atmospheric carbon, and how do they impact climate?
     subject: Chemistry
     url: /learn/chemistry/questions/what-are-the-sources-of-atmospheric-carbon-and-how-do-they-impact-climate
 related_article2:
-    id: 170402
+    id: 170395
-    title: Why is maintaining a balance of carbon important for ecosystem stability, and what are the impacts of an imbalance?
+    title: >-
+        Describe the processes of photosynthesis, cellular respiration, and decomposition in the carbon cycle.
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-maintaining-a-balance-of-carbon-important-for-ecosystem-stability-and-what-are-the-impacts-of-an-imbalance
+    url: /learn/chemistry/questions/describe-the-processes-of-photosynthesis-cellular-respiration-and-decomposition-in-the-carbon-cycle
 related_article3:
-    id: 170417
+    id: 170405
-    title: What role does renewable energy play in reducing carbon emissions, and what are the challenges and opportunities in transitioning to renewable sources?
+    title: >-
+        How does cellular respiration differ from breathing and gas exchange in terms of oxygen intake and carbon dioxide expulsion?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-renewable-energy-play-in-reducing-carbon-emissions-and-what-are-the-challenges-and-opportunities-in-transitioning-to-renewable-sources
+    url: /learn/chemistry/questions/how-does-cellular-respiration-differ-from-breathing-and-gas-exchange-in-terms-of-oxygen-intake-and-carbon-dioxide-expulsion
 related_article4:
-    id: 170419
+    id: 170420
-    title: Why is soil carbon important in the carbon cycle, and what management practices can enhance soil carbon storage?
+    title: >-
+        Explain the role of the marine carbon cycle in oceanic carbon storage and the impact of climate change on marine ecosystems.
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-soil-carbon-important-in-the-carbon-cycle-and-what-management-practices-can-enhance-soil-carbon-storage
+    url: /learn/chemistry/questions/explain-the-role-of-the-marine-carbon-cycle-in-oceanic-carbon-storage-and-the-impact-of-climate-change-on-marine-ecosystems
 related_article5:
-    id: 170397
+    id: 170414
+    title: >-
-    title: Explain the role of carbon dioxide in photosynthesis and respiration within the carbon cycle.
+        What are the different types of carbon reservoirs, and how do they function in the carbon cycle?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-role-of-carbon-dioxide-in-photosynthesis-and-respiration-within-the-carbon-cycle
+    url: /learn/chemistry/questions/what-are-the-different-types-of-carbon-reservoirs-and-how-do-they-function-in-the-carbon-cycle
 ---

 &nbsp;